temporalio/proposals/go/workflow-interceptor-updates.md

 type WorkerOptions struct {
   // ...

   // Interceptors to apply to the worker.
-Any interceptors that also implement Interceptor (meaning they implement
-  // ClientInterceptor in addition to WorkerInterceptor) will be used for client interception as well.
-When interceptors
-  // are here and in client options, the client interceptors are applied first.
+When interceptors are here and in client options, the client interceptors are
+  // applied first.
   Interceptors []WorkerInterceptor
 }
 ```